CPT - College of Business Graduate Students

 - In addition to having completed 2 terms in F-1 status (full-time enrollment), the

-Graduate School of Managment further requires the completion of a least one graduate
+College of Business further requires the completion of a least one MBA core or MS

 than 6 weeks.

 - First, before the term in which you want to have the internship, contact the International Student

 Services Office to determine if you are eligible.
 If eligible, go to the ISS Office